indre-idenfy/Documentation/pages/GeneratingIdentificationToken.md

 ### Sending request
 Send a *HTTP Post* request to: [https://ivs.idenfy.com/api/v2/token](https://ivs.idenfy.com/api/v2/token)<br>
 The request must contain *basic auth* headers where *username* is *api key* and *password* is *api secret*.<br>

+###  Important Note
+If information provided incorectly or difference than information in document You can get verification DENIED with document statuses : DOC_INFO_MISMATCH
+### We recomend:
+Provide only clientId.
+Do not provide client information because often client make mistakes and cannot pass identification successfully.
+Use client information (name, surname and etc.) from our system (Callback).
+This will prevent for users errors and improve user experience.

 The request must contain JSON with optional and mandatory parameters:

 |Key|Required|Explanation|Type|Constraints<img width=/>|Default value|